microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

     | ProductionSourceBranch | [The branch you want to use to trigger a **Production Release**] NOTE: Generally this would be the **main** branch but could be setup to only release when merging to another branch of your choosing.
 When changes are made to the branch specified in this variable a release to Production will begin. |

 ### Update Permissions for the Project Build Service

+>  [!IMPORTANT] There are a number of "Build Service" accounts in Azure DevOps that may confuse the steps below.
+Pay close attention to the names / format specified in in Step 3 and 5 below.
+You may need to search for the specific account if it doesn't show up in the initial list.

 1. In Azure DevOps Select **Project Settings** in the left hand navigation.

 1. Select **Repositories** > **Permissions**.